lz2510/Tech/cache.md

 When data is updated, the corresponding cache entries should be invalidated to ensure that clients receive the latest data.

-One common approach to cache invalidation is to use a time-based expiration, where cache entries are invalidated after a fixed time period.
+1. **time-based expiration** One common approach to cache invalidation is to use a time-based expiration, where cache entries are invalidated after a fixed time period.

-Another approach is to use a "write-through" cache, where updates to the data are also written to the cache to ensure that the cache is always up to date.
+2. **update cache from db** Another approach is to use a "write-through" cache, where updates to the data are also written to the cache to ensure that the cache is always up to date.

+3. **remove cache and wait for cache aside to add back** It's similiar write around pattern.
+Only update db and remove cache.
+Add cache when the next query.
+The UpdateEntityAsync method shown below demonstrates how to invalidate an object in the cache when the value is changed by the application.
+The code updates the original data store and then removes the cached item from the cache.

+The order of the steps is important.
+Update the data store before removing the item from the cache.
+If you remove the cached item first, there is a small window of time when a client might fetch the item before the data store is updated.
+That will result in a cache miss (because the item was removed from the cache), causing the earlier version of the item to be fetched from the data store and added back into the cache.
+The result will be stale cache data.